2015 HSC Rules and Procedures guide

 No assessment mark is reported for VET courses or courses studied with an outside tutor.

-The following standard sets out the Board of Studies NSW requirements concerning students submitting their own work in HSC assessment.
+The following standard sets out the requirements concerning students submitting their own work in HSC assessment.
 Candidates for the Higher School Certificate, as well as their teachers and others who may guide them, are required to comply with the standard.

 The honesty of students in completing assessment tasks, examinations and submitted works, and of teachers and others in guiding students, underpins the integrity of the Higher School Certificate.
 Throughout the assessment process, the highest level of honesty is required.

 Each student’s mark will be determined by the quality of the work produced by the student only.
-To demonstrate honesty, any component of a student’s work that has been written, created or developed by others must be acknowledged in accordance with the BOSTES subjectspecific documentation.
+Any component of a student’s work that has been written, created or developed by others must be acknowledged in accordance with the BOSTES subjectspecific documentation.
 Use or inclusion of material from other sources, such as books, journals and electronic sources, including the internet, must be acknowledged.
 General teaching and learning do not require formal acknowledgement.

 Dishonest behaviour carried out for the purpose of gaining unfair advantage in the assessment process constitutes malpractice, or cheating.
 Malpractice in any form, including plagiarism, is unacceptable.
-The Board of Studies NSW treats allegations of malpractice very seriously and detected malpractice will limit a student’s marks and jeopardise their HSC.
+The BOSTES treats allegations of malpractice very seriously and detected malpractice will limit a student’s marks and jeopardise their HSC.
 Should malpractice be suspected, students will be required to demonstrate that all unacknowledged work is entirely their own.
-Serious and deliberate acts of malpractice amount to corrupt conduct and, where appropriate, the Board of Studies NSW will report matters to the Independent Commission Against Corruption.
+Serious and deliberate acts of malpractice amount to corrupt conduct and, where appropriate, the BOSTES will report matters to the Independent Commission Against Corruption.

-These requirements should be read in conjunction with Board syllabuses and policies in related areas such as malpractice and satisfactory completion of a course.
-Details can be found on the Board's website.
+These requirements should be read in conjunction with BOSTES syllabuses and policies in related areas such as malpractice and satisfactory completion of a course.
+Details can be found on the BOSTES website.

 All work presented in assessment tasks and HSC examinations (including submitted works and practical examinations) must be your own or must be acknowledged appropriately.
 Malpractice, including plagiarism, could lead to you receiving zero marks for the task or examination, and will jeopardise your HSC results.